auth-global/self-documenting-cryptography/design-documents/g3p.md

   return output1 || output2 || ... output255
 ```

-However, it is important to understand that this superficial resemblence is _deceiving_.
+However, it is important to understand that this superficial resemblance is _deceiving_.
 The first thing to notice about `PHKDF-STREAM` is that it doesn't matter how secure the `args` parameter is, if you use a publicly known key, counter, and tag, then revealing a full output block reveals the remainder of the output stream.

 This is in contrast to HKDF, which allows the secret initial keying material to be expanded into a large number of output blocks that can be arbitrarily partitioned into non-overlapping portions that may be revealed independently of each other.